-The PMOC notes that in development of the new Master Schedule, TJPA has investigated and produced an approach to accomplish the project objectives in the time frame desired.
+The PMOC notes that in developing the new Master Schedule, TJPA has investigated and produced an approach to accomplish the project objectives in the time frame desired.
 As a component of that development the schedule contains several long duration activities representing a collective set of work tasks.
-As the construction contractors are selected, they will produce a schedule consistent with the project documents but may have proprietary means and methods that would alter the schedule.
+As construction contractors are selected, they will produce a schedule consistent with the project documents but may have proprietary means and methods that would alter the schedule.
 The timing and sequence of activities may differ from those set forth in the current Master Schedule.
 Once the contractors' schedules are accepted the Master Schedule may require some adjustments.

-As previously noted, the delay reported in the January 2024 schedule update was the recognition of additional time needed to finalize the utility relocation plans which has now been incorporated into the schedule.
-This was a concern because utility relocations are an early work item that controls access to most of the project and is still a high priority item.
-Additionally, the PMOC remained concerned that the project is using valuable schedule contingency prior to the actual start of construction when contingency will be most needed.
-The PMOC notes that the current schedule contingency has decreased from 204 to 173 workdays.
+As previously noted, the delay reported in the January 2024 schedule update was the recognition of additional time needed to finalize utility relocation plans which has now been incorporated into the schedule.
+This was a concern because utility relocations are an early work item that controls access to most of the project.
+The PMOC remained concerned that the project is using valuable schedule contingency prior to the actual start of construction when contingency will be most needed.
+The PMOC notes that in the previous update schedule contingency had decreased from 204 to 173 workdays.
+The current schedule update has maintained the 173 workdays of contingency float.
 Initially, the revised Master Schedule alleviated much of the PMOC's concerns about schedule slippage by shifting the RSD but the schedule is still sensitive to changes and adjustments and must be carefully maintained.
-It is absolutely essential that the project adhere to the schedule performance objectives from this point forward.
+It is absolutely essential that the project adheres to the schedule performance objectives from this point forward.
 Lastly, the PMOC has not confirmed the adequacy of TJPA's schedule contingency since TJPA extended their schedule for the revised forecast FFGA date of July 2027.
 It is anticipated that adequate schedule contingency will be determined at the future FTA/PMOC Risk Refresh effort for the revised schedule and updated cost estimates.